-Puerto Rico’s first school choice program was enacted in 2018 and is scheduled to launch for the 2019–20 school year.
+Puerto Rico’s first school choice program was enacted in 2018 and launched during the 2019–20 school year.
 The program allows students who have been enrolled in either traditional public or charter schools for at least two years to use vouchers to attend the private or public school of their choice.
 Gifted students may also use the program to take courses at local universities.
 Learn more about Puerto Rico’s school voucher program on this page, including student eligibility, funding, regulations and more.

 Puerto Rico’s first educational choice program

 407 participating students (Fall 2019)

 56 percent of students eligible territory-wide